tensorflow/tfjs-website/source/tutorials/mnist.md

 <img src="../images/mnist_4.png" alt="mnist 4" width=100/> <img src="../images/mnist_3.png" alt="mnist 3" width=100/> <img src="../images/mnist_8.png" alt="mnist 8" width=100/>

-To preprocess our data, we've written [data.js](https://github.com/tensorflow/tfjs-examples/blob/master/mnist-core/data.js), which contains a class `MnistData` that fetches random batches of MNIST images from a hosted version of the MNIST dataset we provide for convenience.
+To preprocess our data, we've written [data.js](https://github.com/tensorflow/tfjs-examples/blob/master/mnist-core/data.js), which contains the class `MnistData` that fetches random batches of MNIST images from a hosted version of the MNIST dataset we provide for convenience.

 `MnistData` splits the entire dataset into training data and test data.
 When we train the model, the classifier will see only the training set.
-When we evaluate the model, we'll use only the data in the test set, which the model has not yet seen, which will show us how well the model's predictions generalize to brand-new data.
+When we evaluate the model, we'll use only the data in the test set, which the model has not yet seen, to see how well the model's predictions generalize to brand-new data.

 `MnistData` has two public methods:

-1. `nextTrainBatch(batchSize)`: returns a random batch of images and their labels from the training set
+* `nextTrainBatch(batchSize)`: returns a random batch of images and their labels from the training set
-2. `nextTestBatch(batchSize)`: returns a batch of images and their labels from the test set
+* `nextTestBatch(batchSize)`: returns a batch of images and their labels from the test set

-NOTE: When training the MNIST classifier, it's important to randomly shuffle the data, so the model's predictions aren't affected by the order in which we feed it images.
-For example, if we were to feed the model all the “1” digits first, during this phase of training, the model might learn to simply predict “1” (since this minimizes the loss).
-If we were to then feed the model only "2"s, it might simply switch to predicting only "2" and never predict a "1" (since, again, this would minimize loss for the new set of images).
+**NOTE:** When training the MNIST classifier, it's important to randomly shuffle the data, so the model's predictions aren't affected by the order in which we feed it images.
+For example, if we were to feed the model all the *1* digits first, during this phase of training, the model might learn to simply predict *1* (since this minimizes the loss).
+If we were to then feed the model only *2*s, it might simply switch to predicting only *2* and never predict a *1* (since, again, this would minimize loss for the new set of images).
 The model would never learn to make an accurate prediction over a representative sample of digits.

 ## Building the Model